 The Abandoned Dog Who Stole My Heart

-Jon falls for abandoned Border collie Izzy, in this fourth memoir by Sunday Times bestselling Jon Katz
+Jon falls for abandoned Border collie Izzy, in this Sunday Times bestselling memoir

 When Jon Katz hears about Izzy, a three-year-old Border collie kept alone in a field on an abandoned farm, his heart speaks louder than his head and he agrees to take him in.